WHEN YOU DEMAND HIGH QUALITY AND ACCURACY, GO WITH........ SPEED CITY !

 1. All cars have a different width, so a single tube axle would not fit all car bodies.

-3. The tie rods and spindles are too small & too thin.... and would break easily.
+3. The tie rods and spindles are too small & too thin.... and would break too easily.

-(we will show you why hollow tube works best later in the article).
+(we will show you why hollow tube works best later in this article).

 0.45" Plastruct Round Rod is used for the spindle axles, drill holes through the main axle.